Australia legal and accounting and tax considerations in 2023

-- A company is considered resident in Australia i) if it is incorporated in Australia, ii) if it conducts business in the country and it is managed and controlled from Australia or iii) if conducts business in the country and its voting power is controlled by Australian resident shareholders;
+- An Australia-resident company is taxed on its worldwide income.
+Non-resident companies are taxable only on their Australia-sourced income.
+A company is considered resident in Australia i) if it is incorporated in Australia ii) if it conducts business in the country and is managed and controlled from Australia or iii) if it conducts business in the country and its voting power is controlled by Australian resident shareholders.

-- Interest paid to foreign entities are subject to a 10% withholding tax, unless reduced by a tax treaty;
+- Interest paid to foreign entities from an Australia-resident company is subject to a 10% withholding tax, unless reduced by a tax treaty.

-- Employers must pay contributions to the Social Security and Unemployment Insurance Fund representing 9.5% of their employees’ gross salaries.
-They must also pay a 46% tax on all fringe benefits provided to their workforce;
+- Employers must contribute 9.5% of an employee’s gross salary to the Social Security and Unemployment Insurance Fund.
+Employers must also pay a 46% tax on all fringe benefits provided to their workforce.

 - Employers are required to withhold payroll tax due on all employees’ wages and benefits.
 Averaging 5.5%, payroll tax rates are fixed by local authorities.